jingkunzler211/BankCustomerChurn/README.md

 # BankCustomerChurn
 ## This README is still under revision, but please refer to the summary below for now

-Dataset: 10,000 labeled bank customer data
+Dataset: 10,000 labeled bank customer data, courtsey of LaiOffer - data science bootcamp

 Schema: